endnotes | crossing the line

 • She was a Haitian Times' Newsmakers of 2022 and received the prestigious Dutty Boukman award.

 I was, therefore, able to double- and triple-check her story against these resources (as Guerline states: Anpil Men Chay Pa Lou, Many Hands Make the Load Lighter).
-But journalists don’t always get the details right, and they never engage their subjects as collaborators – in that, my methodology, my process for this book, is unique.
+But journalists don’t always get the details right, and they never engage their subjects as collaborators – in that, my methodological process for this book is unique.
 So apologies if inadvertent errors were made.

 Another resource was our podcast episode for From the Borderlands (formerly Witness Radio).
 It was during that chat, about the invisible wall created by Title 42, when Guerline first taught me about the recurring, multi-year Haitian exodus and diaspora.